TriumphLLC/Blend4Web/deploy/doc/en/_sources/developers.txt

     m_app.init ({
         alpha: true,
         background_color: [0.7, 0.7, 0.7, 1]
-       //this method sets the background to an opaque light grey color });
+       //this method sets the background to an opaque light gray color });

 The combination of the parameters passed to the method defines how the backgrounds of the Blend4Web application and the HTML application blend together.
 Available options are: